izakdvlpr/external-notifications/README.md

 # external-notifications

-Handling background jobs on Android
+Handling external notifications locally and in the background on Android.